 Savannah graduated magna cum laude from Georgetown University with an AB in Political Economy.
 Following graduation, Savannah pursued an MSc in Health, Population, and Society from the London School of Economics.
 Her graduate thesis evaluated the Partnership for Long-Term Care Insurance Program.
 She received the Brian Abel Smith Prize for best dissertation in her degree program.
 After her MSc, Savannah joined The Dartmouth Institute for Health Policy and Clinical Practice as a Health Policy Fellow, where her work focused on accountable care organizations.

 Shrestha A, Bergquist S, Montz E, Rose S. Mental health risk adjustment with clinical categories and machine learning.
-Health Services Research, in press.
+Health Services Research, 2017.
+[PDF]

 Bergquist S, Brooks G, Keating N, Landrum MB, Rose S. Classifying lung cancer severity with ensemble machine learning in health care claims data.
-Proceedings of Machine Learning Research, in press.
-[Preprint] [CancerCLAS.org]
+Proceedings of Machine Learning Research, 2017.
+[PDF] [CancerCLAS.org]

 Colla C, Lewis V, Bergquist S, and Shortell S. Accountability across the continuum: The participation of postacute care providers in accountable care organizations.
 Health Services Research, 2016.
 [Link]

 Bergquist S, Costa-Font J, and Swartz K. Partnership program for long-term care insurance: the right model for addressing uncertainties with the future?
 Ageing & Society, 2016.
 [Link]

 Bergquist S and Bartolizzi AR.
 First (expiration) dates.
 Harvard Medical Student Review, 2015.